• Marketing

 Something else that sets Instagram apart from other platforms is that it’s the only one where users are more likely to communicate with brands so that they can connect to other fans of the brand (13%), as opposed to reaching out with a complaint (8%).
 For brands that want to grow their online community, a combination of social media, messaging, and other online channels, like a community, is a proven way to do that.

-Unlike Twitter and Instagram, whose main user bases skew younger, Gen X is the most likely to use Facebook to communicate with brands (63%).
+Unlike Twitter and Instagram, whose main user bases skew younger, Gen X is likelier to use Facebook to communicate with brands (63%).
 This is followed by 60% of millennials, 58% of Baby Boomers, and only 47% of Gen Z.

-Millennials, however, have the highest expectations and are more likely, compared to other generations, to expect a response to the private messages involving a complaint in less than an hour (30%).
-For Gen X, 24% also expect an hour or less, as well as 22% of Gen Z and 14% of Baby Boomers.
+Millennials, however, have the highest expectations and are more likely, compared to other generations, to expect a response to private messages involving a complaint in less than an hour (30%).
+Of Gen X, 24% also expect an hour or less, 22% of Gen Z, and 14% of Baby Boomers.

 Request a demo today to learn how our customer engagement platform provides a unified hub for brands to manage every interaction, regardless of channel.

-Survey conducted by Khoros.
-The data is based on a study of more than 1,300 respondents who said they had ever tweeted directly to or about a brand/company on Twitter, Facebook, or Instagram.
+Khoros conducted a survey.
+The data from a study of more than 1,300 respondents said they had ever tweeted directly to or about a brand/company on Twitter, Facebook, or Instagram.
 (95% confidence level; 2.7% margin of error.)